giacecco/bbsub/README.md

 ![love to nibble anything that comes into the shed, like our willies.](loveToNibble.jpg)

-bbsub is a Node.js wrapper library to the [get_iplayer](http://www.infradead.org/get_iplayer/html/get_iplayer.html) tool, mainly aimed at downloading the programmes' subtitles and playing with [_corpus linguistics_](http://en.wikipedia.org/wiki/Corpus_linguistics).
+node-bbsub is a Node.js wrapper library to the [get_iplayer](http://www.infradead.org/get_iplayer/html/get_iplayer.html) command-line tool, mainly aimed at downloading the programmes' subtitles and playing with [_corpus linguistics_](http://en.wikipedia.org/wiki/Corpus_linguistics).

 The library comes with a few examples for immediate use.